 Spend the first 10-20 minutes in the bath holding or playing with your baby.
 Then, in the last 5-10 minutes, soap up and do the washing.
 That way, you'll keep from getting soap in his eyes so easily and it won't be a drying on his skin.

-For over 27 years, Coach Mandi has been teaching and coaching swimmers at the USA, summer league, high school, and Masters
+Coach Mandi has been teaching and coaching swimmers at the USA, summer league, high school, and Masters